 Drosera tracyi is the tallest of the bunch.

 In winter, the leaves will die back, and the plant will form a resting bud sitting at soil level.
 Growth will resume in mid-spring.

 Plants You Receive

-Large plants are divisions from select mother plants and will be shipped in 4-inch pots.
+Plants will be shipped in 4-inch pots.